 Carbohydrates are often known as the enemy of a healthy weight.
 However, carbs also provide you with energy so you can do your exercises.
 Instead of focusing on bread, pasta and sugars, you can get your carbs from fruits and vegetables.

 You’ll also need protein to help you build muscle as you work out.
 Milk and other dairy products provide a substantial amount of protein, but you can find it in other forms if you’re lactose intolerant.
 Meat is also a good source, but beans are another option.

 Exercise can make you hungrier, but you’ll need to ensure you’re eating healthy foods and not just consuming empty calories.
+Not to mention, it's increasingly important for seniors to stay hydrated.
 You can create a diet that provides you with the necessary energy for your workouts but takes into consideration any health issues you may have.

 Keeping fit is not just about the body.
 Your mind plays a key role in your overall health.
 That’s why it’s important to keep your brain active as well.
 Many independent and assisted living communities like Village Green in Federal Way help seniors keep their minds fit with various activities and games.